fmnas/fmnas-site/README.md

 On the server side, listings are first compiled with [lightncandy](https://github.com/zordius/lightncandy), then parsed with [Parsedown](https://parsedown.org/).
 Any PHP code embedded in listings will **not** be executed on the server.
-The resulting HTML is cached (TODO); the cached assets are automatically deleted when listings are updated through the admin interface, but must be manually deleted if changes are made to the asset or corresponding database records outside the admin interface.
+The resulting HTML is cached; the cached assets are automatically deleted when listings are updated through the admin interface, but must be manually deleted if changes are made to the asset or corresponding database records outside the admin interface.